-Still, there are certain aspects that should always be included in a business plan:
+There are certain aspects that should always be included in a business plan:

-- 1. Statement of Purposes: explaining what you are trying to achieve - 2.
-Targets: the results of your work, for example the number of people who will benefit - 3.
-The products, services or activities you are proposing to deliver - 4.
-An overview of the market and customers that you will be targeting - Who you see as your competitors, and their respective strengths and weaknesses in comparison to your model - The resources needed, how much it will cost to start the business and a brief overview of your current financial position - 7.
-How much of your product or service you intend to sell, with an estimated income - 8.
-The risks that you are facing, and how you will control or mitigate these
+- Mission statement: explaining what you are trying to achieve - 2.
+Your organisation: its structure, governance and what it means to become a member - The products, services or activities you are proposing to deliver - 4.
+An overview of the market and customers that you will be targeting - Who you see as your competitors, and their respective strengths and weaknesses in comparison to your model - The resources needed, how much it will cost to start the business and a brief overview of your current financial position - Your revenue forecasts: how much of your product or service you intend to sell, with an estimated income - Targets: what the results of your work will be, for example the number of people who will benefit (the social impact) - 9.
+The risks that you are facing, and how you will control or mitigate these - 10.
+A detailed budget, forecasting for the immediate future (usually for three years minimum)

-When you are ready to start the process of writing a business plan, please see the accompanying Business Planning guide for further detail.
+When you are ready to start the process of writing a business plan, please see Plunkett's An Introduction to Preparing a Business Plan for a Rural Community Business for further detail.